 Cleaning & repairs

-Everything may not make the initial move or you may have a time frame where you’ll need to store items.
-You’ll want to consider these scenarios and the cost to store your items if you need to.
+Are you wondering, "how do I move my stuff to another state when I don't have much time?"
+Everything may not make the initial move, or you may have a time frame that means you’ll need to store items short-term.
+You’ll want to consider these scenarios and the cost of storage facilities if you need this.

 Registrations & licenses

-A new state means new registrations and licenses.
+A new state means new registrations and licenses for your vehicle.
 Don’t forget that you’ll need to put money (and time) aside to get all of these updated.

-6 cheap ways to move out of state
+6 Ways to move out of state cheaply

 1. Rent a moving truck